axians/microservicebus-tutorial/GettingStarted.md

 ```
 You have new created a message and submitting it to the next service.

 11. Before you're done, change the frequency on the interval function from 10 seconds to 3 seconds.
-Save your script.
+Save and close your script.
 ```
 timerEvent = setInterval(function () {
 [...]
 }, 3000);
 ```

+12. Click the green **Save** button at the bottom to save your service and proceed to the next step.

 [Here](./services/cpuService.js) is complete sample of the service.